pulilab/django-skel2/README.md

 pip install -r requirements.txt
 ```

-There are two additional requirement files:
+There are two additional requirement files that you might want to install as well:

 * requirements-dev
 	provides the packages needed for development run